Reminder: Federal Communications Commission – March Filings

 Form 477: Local Competition and Broadband Report

-The report requires the submission of information regarding broadband connections in service to end user locations, wired and wireless local telephone services, and interconnected VoIP services in all states and territories as well as Washington, D.C.
+The report requires the submission of information regarding broadband connections in service to end user locations, wired and wireless local telephone services, and interconnected VoIP services in all states and territories and Washington, D.C.

-- Incumbent local exchange carriers (“ILECs”) or competitive local exchange carriers (“CLECs”) that provide wired or fixed wireless local exchange service to one or more end user customers;
+(2) ILECs or CLECs that provide wired or fixed wireless local exchange service to one or more end user customers;

 The Form 477 Report must be submitted electronically using the Form 477 filing interface.
 Filers will need to use their Federal Registration Number (“ FRN ”) and associated password to access the system.
 The Form 477 submission must include in the Filer Identification information the name of the company official that certifies he/she examined the information contained in this Form 477 and that, to the best of his/her knowledge, information and belief, all statements of fact contained in this Form 477 are true and correct.

 Note that the FCC recently made changes to the specific information about fixed and mobile broadband deployment that should be included in the Form 477 filing so be sure to review the instructions for more information.REVISED Form 499-Q Quarterly Telecommunications Reporting Worksheet

 Carriers required to contribute to universal service support mechanisms must report their actual and projected end user and wholesale revenues for each calendar quarter by filing FCC Form 499-Q on a quarterly basis.
 Filers revising the February 1, 2020 Form 499-Q filing must submit the revisions to the Universal Service Administrative Company (“USAC”) within 45 calendar days of the original filing date, March 19, 2020.